Close

 Can Scabies Affect a Pregnant Woman and Her Baby?

 Many pregnant women may wonder if scabies can be harmful during pregnancy or if it can harm the baby.
-The good news is that scabies will have no effect on the foetus in any way.
-The link between scabies and pregnancy risk is small, but the options for scabies treatment may get limited as the medications a woman can take while she is pregnant are limited.
+The good news is that scabies in pregnancy will not affect the foetus in any way (6).
+The link between scabies and pregnancy risk is small, but the options for scabies treatment may be limited as the medications a woman can take while she is pregnant are limited.
 However, there are natural ways to treat scabies if you want to avoid medical treatment.

 How Is Scabies Diagnosed?

 The doctor will first look for signs of scabies on your skin.
-Following that, he will do some tests like taking your skin scrapings from the rash or and examining it to look for the mites.
+Then, he will perform tests, such as taking skin scrapings from the rash and examining them to look for mites.
 He can also perform a skin biopsy to check for the presence of mites.

 Medical Treatment for Scabies During Pregnancy

-• Prescription of medicated creams like permethrin 5% or benzyl benzoate to treat scabies infections.
+• Medicated creams like permethrin 5% or benzyl benzoate are prescribed to treat scabies infections.

 • The creams should be applied all over the body.
-Since scabies is a contact infection, the whole family and the partner of the infected person should also be treated.
-Creams may be used one-time or repeated after a week.
+Since scabies are a contact infection, the whole family and the infected person’s partner should also be treated.
+Creams may be used one time or repeated after a week.

-• For severe cases, some doctors can also prescribe oral medication to kill the mites.
+• Some doctors can also prescribe oral medication to kill the mites in severe cases.

 Are Medical Treatments Used for Curing Scabies Safe for Pregnant Women?

-Yes, topical creams like permethrin 5%, crotamiton, benzyl benzoate 25%, and malathion 0.5% are all safe to use during pregnancy.
-However, two medications you should never take during pregnancy are ivermectin and lindane as they can cause undesirable side effects.
+Yes, topical creams like permethrin 5%, crotamiton, benzyl benzoate 25%, and malathion 0.5% are safe during pregnancy.
+However, two medications you should never take during pregnancy are ivermectin and lindane, as they can cause undesirable side effects (7).

 Natural Remedies to Treat Scabies During Pregnancy

 If you are pregnant and want to avoid resorting to medical treatment for scabies, you can opt for the many home remedies for scabies that are safe during pregnancy.
-Some of them are:
+Some of them are (8):

 1. Neem Oil

 Just mix some neem oil with turmeric powder and make a paste.
-Apply the paste and continue this until the scabies symptoms fade away.
+Apply the paste and continue until the symptoms of the scabies fade away.

 2. Tea Tree Oil